Andrewogg92/it-service-automation/README.md

   * **Tier 1 (The Auditor):** Extracts keywords from inbound ticket resolutions, queries the database, and deterministically decides if a duplicate KB exists.
 If it does, the workflow halts.
   * **Tier 2 (The Drafter):** If no KB exists, the AI autonomously drafts a new, formatted Wiki in Google Docs.
 * **The "Self-Healing" Loop:** Automatically indexes newly generated AI drafts back into the PostgreSQL database, ensuring the system learns and blocks duplicates in real-time.
-* **Enterprise Resiliency:** Built comprehensive Try/Catch error-handler routes around volatile OpenAI endpoints, logging detailed failure payloads to guarantee zero workflow downtime.
+* **Reliability & Error Handling:** Built comprehensive Try/Catch error-handler routes around volatile OpenAI endpoints, reducing workflow interruptions caused by API failures.

 ### Visual Architecture
 *(Note: Ensure your uploaded image in the assets folder matches this file name exactly!)*